Improving Code Understanding in Large Language Models through Concept-Aware Consistency Learning: Framework: ProCURE

-Given that the training data consist of two types of samples, original samples \((\mathbf{i}, \mathbf{o}) \in \mathcal{D}^{\text{ori}}\) and concept-oriented counterfactual samples \((\mathbf{i}, \mathbf{o}^{\text{cf}}) \in \mathcal{D}^{\text{cf}}\), we adopt distinct loss functions tailored to their respective roles.
-Original samples focus on task-specific learning, while counterfactual samples are explicitly designed to promote sensitivity to programming concepts and enhance reasoning capability.
+\textbf{Concept-Sensitive Loss Function.} Given the mixed nature of the training data, we employ a joint optimization objective composed of two complementary loss components.
+Original samples focus on learning correct task behavior, while concept-aligned samples explicitly encourage sensitivity to programming concept variations.